 If the game goes to extra innings, any runs scored therein would still count towards the total.

+Before you bet any totals make sure to check the weather conditions.
+Wind direction plays a huge role in deciding the overs and unders.
 Some of our best baseball handicappers think totals are the most profitable wagers.
 If you don’t like over/unders then check their pick history so you can avoid signing up with them.

 Run lines are bets that basically incorporate what are known as spreads into the betting equation.
 The most common line for this type of bet is 1.5.
 Whichever team is the favorite going into the game will be listed at -1.5, while the underdog is listed at +1.5.